gtank/obfs4bridge/README.md

 ### Running the bridge

 With all that out of the way, actually deploying the bridge is a one-liner.
-Make sure port 80 is open on your docker host, then run the image:
+Make sure ports 80 and 6463 are open on your docker host, then run the image:

 ```
 docker run -d \
            --restart always \
            -v /etc/localtime:/etc/localtime:ro \
            --volumes-from tor-data \
+           -p 6463:6463 \
            -p 80:80 \
            --name obfs4bridge \
            gtank/obfs4bridge tor -f /etc/tor/torrc.public
 ```

-### Running the bridge

 After your bridge is running it will take a few hours for it to show up in BridgeDB.
-You can check it by fingerprint on https://atlas.torproject.org to see the network's view of it.
+You can check it by hashed fingerprint on https://atlas.torproject.org to see the network's view of it.
 Once it's there, you'll be helping people with censored connections reach the open internet!